Tantalising pillowy sweet chestnut pancakes with hints of spicy nutty nutmeg and citrus lemon; Chestnut Pancakes.

 - 1 tsp baking soda

 - Place the chestnut flour in filtered water.
-Cover with cling film and leave at room temperature for at least 24 hours.
+Cover with cling film and leave at room temperature overnight.
 The colour of the water should start to become frothy.

 - In a high-speed blender, blend the flaxseeds, nutmeg, sugar and salt until fine.